Panji-Utama/VWS-Project-2-Inventory/README.md

 - Email: admin@gmail.com
 - Password: admin

-## Contributing
-Contributions to this project are welcome.
-Please ensure to follow the existing code structure and style.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.